vtexdocs/dev-portal-content/docs/release-notes/2023-09-12-new-checkout-settings-for-bot-attack-protection.md

 ## What needs to be done?

-The new settings are available in the [Update an account's orderForm configuration](https://developers.vtex.com/docs/guides/update-an-account-orderform-configuration) endpoint throught the new fields described in the previous session.
+If you wish to enable these settings on your store's checkout, see the [Update an account's orderForm configuration](https://developers.vtex.com/docs/guides/update-an-account-orderform-configuration) endpoint documentation.
+Otherwise, there is no action needed.